Madhyamam: History

 Madhyamam began publishing in 1987 at Silver Hills near Calicut.
 Veteran journalist Kuldip Nayar inaugurated the newspaper.
 Vaikom Muhammad Basheer, Malayalam writer, described it as "the birth of a silver star".

 The opening editorial on 1 June 1987 read:

-Madhyamam comes to you, the reader, with a clear sense of purpose...
-Mass media are today passing through a period of degeneration.
-This sphere is not an exception to the general deterioration of values.
-The face of truth is being concealed behind the glitter of gold.
-In this murky situation we offer wholesome journalism reflective of a healthy worldview.

 The second edition was launched in July 1993 at Cochin, followed by the third at Trivandrum in April 1996.
 Gulf Madhyamam was first published from Bahrain in 1998 and then from Dubai in 2002.

 K C Abdullah, P K Balakrishnan, and K A Kodungallur were among its early editors.
 Renowned writer C Radhakrishnan served as its consultant editor from 1997 to 1999.
 O Abdurahman is the current editor of Madhyamam, and PA Abdul Hakeem is the publisher in charge.
 VK Hamza Abbas is the chief editor of Gulf Madhyamam.
 Media critique Dr. K Yasin Ashraf is the associate editor of Madhyamam.

 Supplements

 Apart from the daily edition, Madhyamam has an online edition at madhyamam.com and also publishes various supplements: